 Preparing for Tomorrow’s Energy Demands

-Powerful imperatives drive the continued need for nuclear power, among them escalating energy demands, global warming, and rising volatility in the fossil fuel supply.
-As the only large-scale source of nearly greenhouse gas-free energy, nuclear power is an essential part of our energy mix, generating about 20 percent of our nation’s electricity and almost 70 percent of the clean energy.
+Powerful imperatives drive the continued need for nuclear power, among them the need for reliable, baseload electricity and the threat of global climate change.
+As the only large-scale source of nearly greenhouse gas-free energy, nuclear power is an essential part of our all-of-the-above energy strategy, generating about 20 percent of our nation’s electricity and more than 60 percent of our low-carbon energy.

 Despite its prominent role, nuclear energy’s use presents challenges, such as mounting stockpiles of used nuclear fuel (UNF) and high-level waste (HLW) and a potential for proliferation.
 The March 2011 events at the Fukushima Daiichi nuclear power plant underscored the urgency behind enhancing accident tolerance of the existing reactor fleet.
 The United States must address these challenges in order to meet our goals for energy, environmental and economic security.
 In response, the U.S. Department of Energy, Office of Nuclear Energy (DOE- NE) established the Fuel Cycle Technologies (FCT) program.

 Long-term resolution of these challenges entails developing sustainable systems that reduce waste while improving resource utilization and safety.
 To identify potential solutions, the FCT program adopted a results-oriented, science-based approach towards research and development (R&D) that takes advantage of advances in high-performance computing to integrate theory and experiment with modeling and simulation.